ShailuHub/Digital-Clock/README.md

 # Digital-Clock
-This is a simple digital clock mini app
+This is a simple digital clock mini app.
+This app uses html,css and javascript.